|We have 1237 articles and 89% are complete!||Please help us finish these articles (and/or the rest)||(Edit)|

 Piggybacks are a unit that does not work well in a vacuum, it relies heavily on combos and synergies with other parts of the faction.
 This is due to their reliance on defensive rules over raw stats, rules which magnify the power of support effects placed on the Piggybacks.

 - The Death Knell is a key option that helps their ability to survive attacks.
-The +2 ARM is huge with Impervious Flesh, allowing them to shrug off POW 13 (14 with Wave 2) hits under Shield Wall.
+The +2 ARM is huge with Impervious Flesh, allowing them to shrug off POW 14 hits under Shield Wall.

 - Low pow shooting (pow 10/11) is very scary if the Piggybacks run to get up the board.
-The Death Knell helps to mitigate this threat. (note that this role can be largely fulfilled by the Officer once he is released)
+The Death Knell helps to mitigate this threat. (note that this role can be largely fulfilled by the Officer or a Malady Man)

 - Take a high POW boostable shot, such as POW 15 from a warjack.
 At ARM 17 a boosted POW 15 will kill a Piggyback in one shot (forcing a Tough roll).
 At ARM 19 however it is more likely to do 2-3 damage instead of the critical 5.
 This massively increases the amount of resources your opponent needs to deal with a unit of Piggybacks, and makes it far more risky for them to engage with their heavy 'beasts or 'jacks.

 - Piggybacks are the most durable Grymkin unit, and on top of that are the most expensive at 3pts a model.
 This makes them usually the best Revive target in the faction.
 While those revived must sacrifice their combat action, they can gain Shield Wall if revived before the Piggyback unit activates. (additionally with the Officer they can still use Retaliatory Strike & Bulldoze the turn they are revived)

 - Piggybacks enjoy damage buffs, as they have low base output but are good at hanging in melee. (this is especially true if the Officer is still alive providing Retaliatory Strike)